rogerbinns/apsw/doc/shell.rst

 .. code-block:: text

+  .autoimport FILENAME ?TABLE?
+Imports filename creating a table and
+                                automatically working out separators and data
-  .backup ?DB?
+                                types (alternative to .import command) .backup ?DB?
 FILE             Backup DB (default "main") to FILE .bail ON|OFF                  Stop after hitting an error (default OFF) .colour SCHEME                Selects a colour scheme from default, off .databases                    Lists names and files of attached databases .dump ?TABLE?
 [TABLE...]
-Dumps all or specified tables in SQL text format .echo ON|OFF                If ON then each SQL statement or command is printed
-                              before execution (default OFF) .encoding ENCODING          Set the encoding used for new files opened via .output and imports .exceptions ON|OFF          If ON then detailed tracebacks are shown on exceptions (default OFF) .exit                       Exit this program .explain ON|OFF             Set output mode suitable for explain (default OFF) .find what ?TABLE?
+Dumps all or specified tables in SQL text format .echo ON|OFF                  If ON then each SQL statement or command is printed before execution (default OFF) .encoding ENCODING            Set the encoding used for new files opened via .output and imports .exceptions ON|OFF            If ON then detailed tracebacks are shown on exceptions (default OFF) .exit                         Exit this program .explain ON|OFF               Set output mode suitable for explain (default OFF) .find what ?TABLE?
 Searches all columns of all tables for a value .header(s) ON|OFF             Display the column names in output (default OFF) .help ?COMMAND?
 Shows list of commands and their usage.
-If COMMAND is specified then shows detail about that COMMAND.
-                              ('.help all' will show detailed help about all commands.)
+If COMMAND is specified then shows detail about that COMMAND.  ('.help all' will show detailed help about all commands.)
   .import FILE TABLE            Imports separated data from FILE into TABLE .indices TABLE                Lists all indices on table TABLE .load FILE ?ENTRY?
 Loads a SQLite extension library .mode MODE ?TABLE?
 Sets output mode to one of column csv html insert
                                 json line list python tabs tcl .nullvalue STRING             Print STRING in place of null values .output FILENAME              Send output to FILENAME (or stdout) .prompt MAIN ?CONTINUE?
-Changes the prompts for first line and continuation lines
-  .quit                       Exit this program
-  .read FILENAME              Processes SQL and commands in FILENAME (or Python if
-                              FILENAME ends with .py) .restore ?DB?
-FILE          Restore database from FILE into DB (default "main") .schema ?TABLE?
+Changes the prompts for first line and continuation lines .quit                         Exit this program .read FILENAME                Processes SQL and commands in FILENAME (or Python if FILENAME ends with .py) .restore ?DB?
+FILE            Restore database from FILE into DB (default "main")
+  .schema ?TABLE?
 [TABLE...]
 Shows SQL for table .separator STRING             Change separator for output mode and .import .show                         Show the current values for various settings.
   .tables ?PATTERN?
 Lists names of tables matching LIKE pattern .timeout MS                   Try opening locked tables for MS milliseconds .timer ON|OFF                 Control printing of time and resource usage after
                                 each query
   .width NUM NUM ...
 Set the column widths for "column" mode